Kedar202/SecretSanta-UI/README.md

 Requirements to run this in local :
 ---------------------------------
-node & npm installed
+- node & npm should be installed.
-Go to the project directory from terminal and fire 'npm install' and 'npm start'
+- Go to the project directory from terminal and fire 'npm install' and 'npm start'

 Note :